oneeve8/kobble-data/content/feamber.md

 All the world is a stage...

 Perhaps this realm is a creation of our own consciousness.
-We call it *reality* but maybe it is no more of a *reality* than the dream world.
+We call it *reality* but maybe it is no more of a *reality* than the dream world is.

 Again, what is consciousness?